Rahel Enzler: Playing career

 Enzler developed in the youth system of EHC Seewen, a minor and junior ice hockey club in Seewen, Schwyz, less than 20 km northwest of her hometown of Walchwil, Zug.
 She played five games with the ZSC Lions Frauen, the women's representative team of the ZSC Lions, during the 2015–16 SWHL A season in addition to playing with the Seewen under-15 and under-17 teams in the Mini A and Top Novizen respectively.

 Enzler joined SC Reinach Damen, the women's representative team of SC Reinach, in 2017.
 She served as Reinach's captain during the 2019–20 season of the Women's League (SWHL A; renamed from Swiss Women's Hockey League A in 2019).

 Her college ice hockey career was played with the Maine Black Bears women's ice hockey program in the Hockey East (HEA) conference of the NCAA Division I. She first joined the program as an incoming freshman in the 2020–21 season.

 International

 Enzler represented Switzerland in the women's ice hockey tournament at the 2022 Winter Olympics in Beijing and at the IIHF Women's World Championship in 2017, 2019 and 2021.
 At the 2022 Winter Olympics, she skated in all seven games as the Swiss qualified for the bronze medal game before ultimately falling to and placing fourth.

 As a junior player with the Swiss national under-18 team, she participated in the IIHF U18 Women's World Championship in 2015, 2016, 2017 and 2018.
 She won a bronze medal while serving as alternate captain to the Swiss under-16 team in the girls' ice hockey tournament at the 2016 Winter Youth Olympics in Lillehammer.

+In the quarterfinal round of the 2026 Winter Olympics, Enzler earned one of the assists on Alina Muller's goal.
+Switzerland defeated Finland in a 1-0 final, returning to the semifinals for the third time in four Olympics.